 and prizes to children who won a competition, and distributing gifts before Eid

-turn, distancing itself from bombings with high civilian death tolls to avoid
+turn, is distancing itself from bombings with high civilian death tolls to avoid

 popular outrage.

-Sufis in Somalia are also under attack by Al-Shabab.
-Al-Shabab views Sufism as anathema to their strict interpretations of Islam.
-After taking over large parts of southern Somalia, Al-Shabab worked to destroy Sufi mosques and graves of important religious leaders.
-The large majority of Somalis practice Sufism and this idelogical clash is a major point of contention between local populations and Al-Shabab.
+Sufis in Somalia are also under attack by Al Shabab.
+Al Shabab views Sufism as anathema to their strict interpretations of Islam.
+After taking over large parts of southern Somalia, Al Shabab worked to destroy Sufi mosques and graves of important religious leaders.
+The large majority of Somalis practice Sufism and this ideological clash is a major point of contention between local populations and Al Shabab.

-In November 2011, Al-Shabab banned 16 aid groups from operating within Somalia.
-These aid groups included half a dozen UN agencies, UNICEF, the World Health Organization (WHO), UNHCR, the Norwegian Refugee Council, the Danish Refugee Council, German Agency for Technical Co-operation, Action Contre la Faim, Solidarity, and Saacid and Concern, all of which were major providers of famine relief.
-Al-Shabab accused these aid groups of spying on Al-Shabab and undermining Al-Shabab's implemenatation of strict Islam.
+In November 2011, Al Shabab banned 16 aid groups from operating within Somalia.
+These aid groups included UNICEF, the World Health Organization (WHO), UNHCR, the Norwegian Refugee Council, the Danish Refugee Council, German Agency for Technical Co-operation, Action Contre la Faim, Solidarity, and Saacid and Concern, all of which were major providers of famine relief.
+Al Shabab accused these aid groups of spying on Al Shabab and undermining its implemenatation of strict Islamic rule.
 According to the UN, the bans came at a time when 250,000 Somalis faced immediate risk of starvation.
-Al-Shabab's reputation was greatly damaged by "its criminally negligent handling of the famine.
+Al Shabab's reputation was greatly damaged by "its criminally negligent handling of the famine.
 Blocking aid into famine zones, denial of the famine itself, and preventing famine victims from fleeing for help appalled Somalis and the world."